flamespinner/gar.net/readme.md

 - memes lul

 ### Manually hosting
 This bot was posted on GitHub to allow others to view the code and host it themselves so that they might add their own inside jokes and such.
-In order to

 Thanks to [flamespinner](https://github.com/flamespinner) and [mcao](https://github.com/mcao) for their help with this project!